opencog/atomese-simd/README.md

 prototypes.
 How can one perform the rewrite from the high-level description to the low-level description?
-Normally, this is done "brute force": a human programmer sits down and writes a large pile of GPU code, creating systems like PyTorch or TensorFlow.
-The experiment here is to automate the glueing together from high-level to low-level descriptions.
+Normally, this is done "brute force": a human programmer sits down and writes a large pile of GPU code, creating systems such as PyTorch or TensorFlow.
+The experiment here is to automate the conversion from high-level to low-level descriptions.

 Such automation resembles what compilers do.
 For example, a C++ compiler